Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a0_0_the_test_that_called_itself/taskmaps/taskmap.md

 ├── milestones.md                   # Development milestones (optional)
 ├── taskmaps/                       # Stanza and task index folder
 │   ├── taskmap.md                  # Taskmap for the minigame (this file)
-│   ├── stanzamap_s0.md             # Index of stanza 0
+│   ├── stanzamap_s0.md             # Index of stanza a0
-│   ├── stanzamap_s1.md             # Index of stanza 1
+│   ├── stanzamap_s1.md             # Index of stanza a1
+│   ├── stanzamap_s2.md             # Index of stanza a2
+│   ├── stanzamap_a0.md             # Index of stanza a3
+│   ├── stanzamap_a1.md             # Index of stanza a4
-│   └── stanzamap_s2.md             # Index of stanza 2 (in progress)
+│   └── stanzamap_a2.md             # Index of stanza a5
 ├── s0_0_the_assertion_of_first_contact/
 │   ├── __init__.py                 # Python init (optional)
 │   ├── main.py                     # Playable Y-node (executes test logic)